samcarrington/code-style/pages/markdown/javascript.md

 Indentation and bracketing style should be enforced on save or pre-commit through an automated linting rule, such as in use for this documentation.

+Prettier as a code-quality tool is both highly opinionated and also automated so if it is implemented in a project, the code style enforcement looks after itself.

 ### ES2015 & ES6 {.title .is-3}

 As of v7, [Babel have deprecated the official Stage presets][babel-7].
 This